To accredit is to assure basic standards of excellence

 ACEJMC supports the ideals of professional education through the accrediting process.
-Accredited programs must satisfy nine standards setting forth the objectives of professional education in journalism and mass communications.
+Accredited programs must satisfy eight standards setting forth the objectives of professional education in journalism and mass communications.
 The standards encourage improvement and innovation and recognize the special or unique missions of individual institutions.

 Values and Benefits of Accreditation

 The process of accreditation requires a rigorous self-examination.
 Each unit measures its performance against its own mission and goals and against the nine accrediting standards.
 Once the self-study is completed, the unit undergoes external evaluation, first by a site-visit team composed of peers and practitioners, then by the Accrediting Committee.
 The full Accrediting Council makes final decisions on accreditation status.